ha/fraggle/README.md

 `getdir_all(path, rev, off=0, lim=MaxInt64, ents=[], &blk)`

-Behaves like `getdir` but collects `ents` then calls `blk` with the result as the first parameter or an error as the second.
+Behaves like `getdir` but collects `ents`, starting at `off` until all or `lim` entries are read.
+When done `blk` is called with the result as the first parameter or an error as the second.
 Depending on the response, one or the other will be set and the other with be `nil`.

 `walk_all(path, rev, off=0, lim=MaxInt64, ents=[], &blk)`

-Behaves like `walk` but collects `ents` then calls `blk` with the result as the first parameter or an error as the second.
+Behaves like `walk` but collects `ents`, starting at `off` until all or `lim` entries are read.
+When done `blk` is called with the result as the first parameter or an error as the second.
 Depending on the response, one or the other will be set and the other with be `nil`.

 ## Dev